-The following table sets forth the value of option-based awards and share-based awards which vested during the year ended December 31, 2015 and the value of non-equity incentive plan compensation earned during the year ended December 31, 2015 for each director (other than Mr. Buchanan and Mr. Broen, who have been included in the table that is provided above under the heading "Incentive Plan Awards - Value Vested or Earned During the Year - NEOs").
+The following table sets forth the value of option-based awards and share-based awards which vested during the year ended December 31, 2016 and the value of non-equity incentive plan compensation earned during the year ended December 31, 2016 for each director (other than Mr. Broen who is included in the table that is provided below under the heading "Compensation Discussion & Analysis - Incentive Plan Awards - Value Vested or Earned During the Year - NEOs").